-Alessandra Checchetto is a PhD student in “Psychology, Linguistics, and Cognitive Neuroscience” under the supervision of Professor Carlo Cecchetto.
+Alessandra Checchetto was a PhD student in “Psychology, Linguistics, and Cognitive Neuroscience” under the supervision of Professor Carlo Cecchetto.
 She is involved in the SIGN-HUB project (2016-2020): “Preserving, researching and fostering the linguistic, historical and cultural heritage of European Deaf signing communities with an integral resource.”

 She received her MA degree with full marks in Anthropological and Ethnological Sciences, with a thesis on tactile LIS, the variety of LIS used by Deafblind signing population.